ansgarj/TomoSAR/Docs/HELPFILE.md

 All CLI tools in the **rd-tomo** toolbox are accessed as subcommands of the `rdtomo` command which is installed by `pip` when you install the `rdtomo` module.
 Run `rdtomo manual` to print this manual and `rdtomo changelog` to print the changelog.
 You can also add `--help` to `rdtomo` or any of the subcommands for basic syntax.

-## `setup`
-Running `rdtomo setup` ensures that your current installation is up to date.
-It makes sure all Git hooks are installed, checks if the `pyproject.toml` file has changed since last time `make install` or `make update` was run, and runs `make update` if necessary (or prompts you to do it if it fails), updates the version file, checks if all required binaries can be found in the `PATH` and pre-warms the Python cache.

-If the Git hooks are installed (as they are if you run `make install` or `rdtomo setup`) then `rdtomo setup` is automatically run when you pull and push.

-You can perform the dependency check independently by running `rdtomo dependencies` and you can always pre-warm the Python cache by running `rdtomo warmup`.

-## `version`
+## Main Tools
-Running `rdtomo version` prints the current installed version.
-If the dynamic versioning differs, it will warn and prompt you to run `rdtomo setup` to update the versioning.
-This can safely be ignored if you are working on your own code.
+These are the main tools used in a normal processing pipeline, or for standard _rd-tomo_ use, in the current implementation.
+Once more tools are implemented, this list may be updated.

-## `settings`
+### `settings`
 Running `rdtomo settings` prints the current settings.
 These are stored locally.
 The commands `rdtomo set/clear/add/remove` allow you to modify your settings, and `rdtomo default` resets to default values.
 The VERBOSE setting is toggled by `rdtomo verbose`.

-**Note**: `null` values indicate an internal file.
-You can change this to use your own file, and reset by `rdtomo clear`.

-## `init`
+### `init`
 Running `rdtomo init` Searches recursively to find matching files:
 - Drone GNSS .bin and .log;
 - Drone IMU .bin and .log;